 - Psychological Damage – Having hair left damaged or left with balding patches can cause a lot of distress to the victim as they will undoubtedly feel embarrassed and socially anxious.
 As well as claiming for the physical damage, claims for psychological damage can also be made.

-All hairdressing compensation claims are different and unique in their circumstances.
+All hairdresser injury claims are different and unique in their circumstances.
 To discuss your individual claim in more detail, contact Legal Helpline who will be happy to help and advise you on whether you have a legitimate claim and the best course of action for you to take.

-Knowing where to begin when making hairdressing claims can be very daunting as they can be very complex cases, even making a small claims court hairdresser claim can be tough if you have no experience of personal injury claims and what they involve.
+Knowing where to begin when making hairdresser injury claims can be daunting as they can be very complex cases.
+Even making a small claims court hairdresser claim can be tough if you have no experience of personal injury claims and what they involve.
 This is one of the many reasons why we recommend contacting an experienced claims management firm such as Legal Helpline.

-When making a hairdresser injury claim, there are a several points that should be considered and included which will make up the final settlement amount.
+When making hairdresser injury claims, there are several points that should be considered and included which will make up the final settlement amount.
 These types of hairdresser injury compensation will typically include the following:

 - Care Claim – If you have needed someone to care for you whilst you recover, they can also make a claim.